CedricDViou/cobalt2-compliance/README.md

 # COBALT2 Compliance Tests

 For compliance for COBALT2, the following tests are provided.
 These tests measure several key performance figures at the application level.
-Any bottlenecks imposed by individual hardware components or by the OS are thus revealed.
+For compliance, it is sufficient to reach the described treshholds, not the theoretical maxima.

 Each test is explained in a section further down in this document on how to run it and how to verify compliance.
-The tests require high performance, but not maximum theoretical performance, for compliance.

 * **mem-test:** Tests memory bandwidth (DRAM) performance.
 * **gpu-copy:** Tests PCIe bandwidth performance towards NVIDIA GPUs.